Monitor patterns for Light Falloff, SFR, Distortion, and monitor calibration

 Several patterns display the W x H screen size in the lower right corner.
 H is smaller than the total screen size by about 21 pixels: about the hight of the upper toolbar.

-If you have a flat screen LCD monitor, the Screen Patterns Light Falloff pattern is the best way of obtaining an even, uniform image.
+If you have a flat screen LCD monitor, the Screen Patterns Light Falloff pattern is a good way of obtaining an even, uniform image.
 This is the first pattern that appears when you open Screen Patterns.

 Light Falloff image (initial screen at startup)